mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This draft specifies a new HTTP/3 method CONNECT-IP to proxy IP traffic.
+CONNECT-IP can be used to convert a QUIC stream into a tunnel or initialise an HTTP datagram association to a forwarding proxy.
+CONNECT-IP supports two modes: a pure tunneling mode where packets are forwarded without modifications and flow forwarding mode which supports optimiation for individual IP flows forwarded to decicated target servers.
-CONNECT-IP can be used to convert a QUIC stream into a tunnel or initialise an HTTP datagram flow to a forwarding proxy.
-Each stream or HTTP datagram flow can be used separately to establish forwarding of an IP flow to potentially different remote hosts.
-To request forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP indicating the address of the target server.
-The proxy server then forwards payload received on that stream or in an HTTP datagram with a certain flow ID to the target server after adding an IP header to each of the frames received.
+To request tunnelin or forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP which either indicates the address of the proxy or the target server.
+The proxy then forwards payload received on that stream or in an HTTP datagram with a certain flow ID.

 --- middle